dotnetdeveloper20xx/StoreBoostFrontEndReact/README.md

 # 📘 StoreBoost API Integration Guide for Front-End Team

+Welcome to the StoreBoost API!
 This guide provides detailed information for consuming the appointment booking endpoints from the front end.

 ---

 ## ✅ Base URL